MinBZK/work-packages-library/doccle-demonstrator-vil/README.md

 2. The citizen updates her/his information (i.e. their yearly income, marital status, age and such);
 3. Doccle checks on the VIL rule set engine if the citizen is eligible for an allowance;
 4. In case of a positive result, a form (in PDF) will be automatically generated with her/his allowance;
-5. The citizen only needs to send out this form towards the municipality of Utrecht
+5. The citizen only needs to send out this form towards the municipality of Utrecht.

 ### Video
 This video demonstrates the process described above.
 It's in Dutch.